-Tucked into the lobby of the Marina Theater, dozens of 20-somethings mingle as they would before a school dance, leeching on to whoever they happen to know and searching for common ground with those they don’t.
+Tucked into the lobby of the Marina Theater, dozens of 20-somethings mingle as they would before a school dance, leeching on to whomever they happen to know and searching for common ground with those they don’t.
 They’re gathered for the inaugural “dropout graduation” organized by Z Fellows, a weeklong boot camp for tech entrepreneurs.

-Soon, the Zoomers trickle upstairs into the theater, where commencement speakers impart wisdom the assembly of ambitious quitters can fall back on throughout their professional lives.
+Soon, the Zoomers trickle upstairs into the theater, where commencement speakers impart wisdom that the assembly of ambitious quitters can fall back on throughout their professional lives.

 “Honestly, fuck school,” the 26-year-old founder of Pally said.
 “If you’re smart and high-agency, you don’t need to go to school.”